Lady in the Death House (March 15, 1944)

 Our adventure opens in prison where a beautiful young woman is writing her last will and testament before being escorted to the electric chair and killed.
 As she begins the long walk to her death, we segue to a home where a noted criminologist is telling her story to a handful of friends.

-The criminologist is enjoying a drink at a local watering hole and sitting beside him is a research doctor.
+The story begins with the criminologist enjoying a drink at a local watering hole and sitting beside him is a research doctor.
 Douglas Fowley plays the part of Doctor Bradford.
 Doctor Bradford is researching the idea that dead people can be returned to life under some circumstances.
-To finance his research, and to supply him with dead bodies, he works as the executioner for the state whenever any criminal is put to death.
+To finance his research, and to supply him with dead bodies to experiment on, he works as the executioner for the state whenever any criminal is put to death.

 As the doctor and the criminologist are enjoying their conversation in the bar, they see a young lady who is having a problem with her date at a nearby table.
 This leads to that and the criminologist and the executioner rescue her from her date gone bad.
 The doctor and the young lady, played by Jean Parker, are soon in love.
 So, we have a young lady in love with the fellow who executes criminals for the state by pulling the switch on the electric chair.
 Now, it is easy to figure out that the young lady will be accused of murder.